Finding and applying for a job in Canada from abroad can be challenging, but it certainly can be a little easier with the know-how.

-If you are living and working in Canada on a temporary Foreign work permit, you may be happy to know that after gaining at least one year of work experience you may be eligible to apply for permanent residency through programs such as the Canada Experience Class (CEC).
+Suppose you live and work in Canada on a temporary Foreign work permit.
+In that case, you may be happy to know that after gaining at least one year of work experience, you may be eligible to apply for permanent residency through programs such as the Canada Experience Class (CEC).

-Although the CEC is mainly for highly skilled workers, there are also various provincial programs that offer permanent residency to foreign workers at various skills levels with work experience of as little as just six months!
+Although the CEC is mainly for highly skilled workers, various provincial programs offer permanent residency to foreign workers at different skill levels with work experience of as little as six months!